Guardianship Services in Ann Arbor & Tecumseh

 If you have been appointed as a guardian for a friend or family member, our team can help you navigate the complex requirements and ensure that you are fulfilling your duties properly.

-What’s the Difference Between a Guardian and a Conservator?
+What’s the difference between a conservator and a guardian?

 A full guardian is responsible for the person’s care, custody, and supervision.
 The guardian will make sure that the person has proper food, clothing, housing, and medical care.
 The guardian will also ensure that the person’s property is safe.